 Do You Believe in Magic?
-The and Nonsense of Alternative Medicine by Dr. Paul Offit.
+The Sense and Nonsense of Alternative Medicine by Dr. Paul Offit.

 I have friends who drive me mad with alt med crapola.
 People who shun vaccines, people who chug mega-doses of Emergen-C (and catch colds regularly anyway – but still swear it worked!), who go on and on about natural this and herbal that, until I wish to scream.
 There aren’t enough links to enough studies to explain why I get heartily sick of this bullshit.

 Fortunately, I can now direct them to download this quite-reasonably priced ($1.99 for Kindle, last I checked – yowza!) book by a man who 1. knows his shit, 2. thoroughly mucks out the bullshit, and 3. is just kind enough to the placebo effect of some alt med treatments to placate these people.

 Those of you who’ve been in the trenches of the vaccine wars probably know Paul as one of the despised enemies of anti-vaxxers.
 This book is an excellent example of why they hate him: it’s clear, concise, and full of citations to studies that make it very, very difficult to counter him.
 Also, he’s fair almost to a fault.
 Alt-med?
 He’s tried it himself.
 He’s given things like glucosamine a spin.
 He’s had less-than-satisfactory experiences with conventional medicine, so he gets why you might like something different.
 Sure.
 But then he says, let’s look at the studies – and there we have bad news.
 No better than placebo.
 Oh, dear.
 Better stick with the stodgy stuff, then, unless your condition is amenable to treatment by placebo, in which case, alt-med yourself out (on the safe stuff, anyway).

 That’s the book in a nutshell.